 How Much Have I Gotten For Back Injury Settlements?

-At Peterson Law Offices, we have had back injury settlements for pain and suffering between ranging from $900 to $115,000.
+At Peterson Law Offices, we have had back injury settlements for pain and suffering between ranging from $900 to $115,000 as of 2017 when this was written.
 These amounts are tied to the various factors and their interplay and are for the states of Oregon and Washington, which may be higher or lower than your state.
 Of course all cases are different and there is no guarantee of these amounts.
 I negotiated much higher settlements for my clients for other types of injuries, but because of client confidentiality and other ethical reasons, I prefer not to list them here.

 The highest injury jury verdict I have ever heard of was for $23.8 million for an accident involving a victim who was paralyzed.
 At the upper limits of monetary compensation for injuries, awards are tied to the insurance available on the claim.